vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/treatment/Antibody_administration.md

 - Might have resulted in escape and evolution of variants in an immunocompromised patient.

 #### Hype
 - Donald Trump underwent this.
-He received was 8gm of monoclonal antibodies - very expensive right now.
+He received was 8gm of monoclonal antibodies (Rogenerone) - very expensive right now.
 - Details [here](https://www.mayoclinic.org/tests-procedures/convalescent-plasma-therapy/about/pac-20486440).
 Plasma from a person who has recently recovered from the disease (within 28 days) is given to the patient.

 ## Other peptides